stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 The figures above give a brief overview of STONNE and OMEGA frameworks.

 Figure on the left shows a high-level view ofSTONNE with its three major modules for full-model simu-lation flows.
 The input module feeds the simulator with thevalues to be computed along with the DNN dataflows and thehardware configuration.
 Then, the simulation engine performsthe cycle-level simulation using its internal simulated microar-chitectural building blocks.
 Finally, the output module returnsthe statistics of the simulation.
-For more details, please refer to the [features of STONNE](FEATURE.md)
+For more details, please refer to the [features of STONNE](FEATURE.md).

+Figure on the right shows a brief overview of OMEGA framework built on top of STONNE.
+OMEGA computes GNNs which consist of an SpMM followed by a GEMM phase.
+STONNE simulator accurately computes the timestamps and buffer accesses for individual phases and these are fed into the inter-phase cost model which computes the final metrics considering the inter-phase (between the phases) dataflow/pipelining strategies.
+Please refer to the [GNN Dataflows](GNN.md) page for more details.

 ## SCHEDULE